lhcb/glossary/glossary/P.md

 [Charged particle identification](https://twiki.cern.ch/twiki/bin/viewauth/LHCbPhysics/ChargedPID) typically separates electrons, kaons, muons, pions and protons.
 [Neutral particle identification](https://twiki.cern.ch/twiki/bin/view/LHCbPhysics/CalorimeterObjectsToolsGroup) typically separates neutral pions and photons.

+## PL: Project Leader {#PL}

+Person responsible for leading a substructure of LHCb that is formally called a «Project:ConstitutionalProject».
+This should not be confused with working group conveners.
+See the list of [current Project leaders](http://lhcb-conv.web.cern.ch/lhcb-conv/StructureDefault.html#Project_Leaders).

 ## Point 8

 Interaction point of the LHC at which the LHCb pit and the cavern are located.